Bills

 Version:

-This bill would authorize a participating entity that does not have a crisis residential program as a part of its continuum of care, but that has included in its continuum of care a comparable type of treatment component designed to serve children and youth experiencing the highest level of acute behavioral health needs in a residential setting, to utilize all awarded grant funds, including any funds specifically designated to fund a crisis residential program, to fund any other component of the continuum of care.
+This bill would authorize a participating entity that does not have a crisis residential program as a part of its continuum of care, but that has included in its continuum of care care to satisfy the requirement to have a crisis residential program by including in its continuum of care by having a comparable type of residential treatment component designed to serve children and youth experiencing the highest level of acute behavioral health needs in a residential setting, to utilize all awarded grant funds, including any funds specifically designated to fund a crisis residential program, to fund any other component of the continuum of care. needs.
+The bill would require the comparable residential treatment component to satisfy certain requirements, including providing short-term, intensive, and highly individualized services to stabilize youth in crisis.
+The bill would require the department to determine whether a proposed component satisfies these requirements.
+The bill would also require the department to include specified information relating to these provisions in its interim report.

 Existing law requires the pilot program to be implemented for 5 years from the date grant recipients are selected.